Book Review: All The Ugly and Wonderful Things by Bryn Greenwood

 Reading everything I’ve written above, you might have a lot of thoughts and questions about the book (if you haven’t read the book).
 Don’t worry.
 I don’t intend to leave you hanging with this curiosity of yours.
 Scroll down to read more!

-All the ugly and wonderful things by Bryn Greenwood | Book Review
+All The Ugly and Wonderful Things by Bryn Greenwood | Book Review

-The Author
+About The Author | Bryn Greenwood

-Fourth-generation Kansan Bryn Greenwood is one of seven sisters and the offspring of a heroin trader who has primarily turned his life around.
+4th generation Kansan Bryn Greenwood is one of seven sisters and the offspring of a heroin trader who has primarily turned his life around.
 She is a Lawrence, Kansas, resident, and graduated from Kansas State University with an MA in Creative Writing.

 The Reckless Oath We Made, All the Ugly and Wonderful Things, Last Will, and Lie Lay Lain are among her New York Times bestselling books.